yuzawa-san/googolplex-theater/README.md

 It is designed for multiple Chromecasts, rather than a [googol](https://en.wikipedia.org/wiki/Googol) or [googolplex](https://en.wikipedia.org/wiki/Googolplex).
 It is from [The Simpsons](https://simpsons.fandom.com/wiki/Springfield_Googolplex_Theatres).
 The developer made it singular and decided to use the American spelling.
+Googol sure does sound like the manufacturer of the Chromecast.